SergioCoboLopez/ELN_Sergio/docs/may_24/week_3.md

 I think you might need a specific dataframe for that.

 Something seems off with the MDL of the new processes I ran.

+## May 22

+**airplanes**
+What is the best possible way to store data?
+I think csv is the most versatile.

+**ANN** Is there something wrong?
+The MDL is much different now from what it was.
+I could have made a change in the code that I don't remember now.
+Something in the cluster might make things different.

+## May 23

+**ANN** The cluster seems to be doing the same weird thing.
+Maybe some change in the code?

+## May 24

+**ANN** The slurm script may break down.
+If that is the case, the argument syntax is probably to blame.
+Remember that you are calling a test version of the actual python code whenever it works well.
+Remember too you commented a couple of lines of the script.